Latest Update On COVID-19 Testing

 Latest update on COVID-19 vaccinations

-Reporting on vaccination rates is provided at TLA level.
-This data is as at 2pm 19 October 2021 and is the latest data available.
+Reporting on vaccination rates is at TLA level provided by the Ministry of Health.
+This data is as at 2pm, 20 October 2021 and is the latest data available.

 |Territorial local authority